 How to Optimize your HubPages to Make Money

-People are impatient.
+People are impatient online.
 If they're not instantly convinced your Hub gives them what they're looking for, they will click back to Google and try the next search result.
-So the content at the top of your page must engage the reader - and remember, they can't see the summary.
+So the opening of your Hub must say to the reader "I'm going to help you with your question".

 The concept of the "hero shot" comes from retail websites which are selling products.
 If a reader arrives at a site looking for a pair of shoes and see a picture of some gorgeous shoes, it gives them confidence in the site.
 It's not always so easy to find the right photo for a Hub, and that's where the "hero shot" concept can backfire.